davidlacho/German-English-Translator/sentences.md

 - Welchen Badeanzug möchtest du kaufen?: Which swimsuit would you like to buy?
 - Wie kannst du weniger als sechs Stunden schlafen?: How can you sleep less than six hours?
 - Wie viele Kilometer laufst du heute?
 How many kilometers are you running today?
+- Wir arbeiten heute Nacht bis Mitternacht.: "We are working tonight until midnight."
+- Wir arbeiten heute Nacht bis Mitternacht.: "We are working until midnight tonight."
 - Wir arbeiten heute Nacht bis Mitternacht.: We are working tonight until midnight.
 - Wir können heute Nacht den Mond sehen: "We can see the moon tonight."
+- Wir machen wieder in Deutschland Urlaub.: "We are going on vacation in Germany again."